simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 #### Monitor temperatures and power consumption with [HWMonitor](https://github.com/kzlekk/HWSensors/releases)

-This app is relatively old and no longer supported, but it gets the job done and i really like the simple look
+This app is relatively old and no longer supported, but it gets the job done and I really like the simple look

 #### Make dock animation faster and without delay
 Run these lines in terminal: